Yaroslavgiv/Yaroslavgiv/README.md

 * 🌍  I'm based in I live in St. Petersburg
 * ✉️  You can contact me at [my@dom-tuap.ru](mailto:my@dom-tuap.ru)
 * 🤝  I'm open to collaborating on Mobile development, possibly Python Web
-* ⚡  I am interested in aquascape and aviation.
+* ⚡  I am interested in aquascape and aviation. @Yaroslavrabochiy

 ### Skills